sschmid/Entitas/README.md

 ## Getting started

 Entitas is fast, light and gets rid of unnecessary complexity.
-There are less than a handful classes you have to know to rocket start your application:
+There are less than a handful classes you have to know to rocket start your game or application:

 - Entity
 - Entity Repository
 - Entity Collection
 - Entity Repository Observer

-After you read the readme, you can take a look at the [example project](https://github.com/sschmid/Entitas-CSharp-Example.git) to see Entitas in action.
-The project illustrates how systems, collections, observers and entities play seamlessly together.
+After you've read the readme, take a look at the [example project](https://github.com/sschmid/Entitas-CSharp-Example.git) to see Entitas in action.
+The project illustrates how systems, collections, observers and entities all play together seamlessly.

 ### Entity